mounikabellamkonda13/Hotel_Booking_Analysis_Dashboard/README.md

 ## Business Problem :
 ---
 Hotels receives a large number of bookings from different channel ,  but they always face challenges such as high cancellation rates, changing booking patterns and it is difficult to understanding customer behavior .
-So i need to analyze booking data to understand trends and identify key performance metrics and make better decisoions to improve revenue and reduce cancellations.
+So i need to analyze hotel booking data to understand trends and identify key performance metrics and make better decisoions to improve revenue and reduce cancellations.

 ## Project Objective
 ---